 James Andrews’ (1969) rhetorical analysis of the Chartist movement in the UK during the 19th Century illustrates how all of these elements enter into the mix.
 Public rhetoric, said Andrews, served as filter and creator of situation.
 The Chartist movement provided “popular interpretations of phenomena” (p.
 208) and “left a rhetorical legacy, a memory of strategies which failed and hopes that did not materialize, a stock of arguments to be exploited in other ways and the example of working-class leadership and its problems and advantages” (p.
 207).
 In these ways the Chartist movement indirectly influenced the repeal of the Corn laws, the Ten Hours Act, the softening of the Poor law, and even the subsequent development of the trades union movement.

 Yet Andrews did not conceptualize “situation” as simply the product of rhetoric.
 He also recognized conditions to which political actors and their audiences had to react.
-As Andrews conceived it, the situation for the Chartists included structural factors so compelling as to constitute “rhetorical imperatives”—industrialization, urbanization, and the poverty and misery that followed in their wake—and included other factors, more fluid, pliable, but nevertheless impelling, that constituted “strategic indicators for the movement’s leadership.
+As Andrews conceived it, the situation for the Chartists included structural factors so compelling as to constitute “rhetorical imperatives”—industrialization, urbanization, and the poverty and misery that followed in their wake—and included other factors, more fluid, pliable, but nevertheless impelling, that constituted “strategic indicators” for the movement’s leadership.
 The more malleable factors included equations, by those who opposed the Chartist movement, of working-class rule with mob rule and rioting, and of aristocratic rule with stability and liberty.
 Strategically, then, Chartist leaders would have to cope with these challenges.

 We have, then, by Andrews’ account, a process by which situations impel and constrain rhetoric, and rhetoric in turn alters situations.
 That account applies more generally to political organizations and institutions.